Mouad1/wsl2-dns-config/README.md

 1. Make the script executable with this command: `chmod +x update_dns.sh`
 2. Run the script once without arguments: `./update_dns.sh`
 3. Follow the instructions to restart WSL2 from PowerShell with `wsl --shutdown`.
-4. Re-open WSL and run the script again with local DNS server address as an argument:
+4. Re-open WSL and run the script again with local DNS server address as an argument: Example: `./dns_init.sh 172.27.57.3`
    - Open your Command Prompt from the Start menu.
    - Type `ipconfig/all` into your command prompt and press Enter.
    - Look for the field labeled “DNS Servers.”
 The first address is the primary DNS server, and the next address is the secondary DNS server.